toaha63/arduino-ide/README.md

 ## License

 The code contained in this repository and the executable distributions are licensed under the terms of the GNU AGPLv3.
 The executable distributions contain third-party code licensed under other compatible licenses such as GPLv2, MIT and BSD-3.
 If you have questions about licensing please contact us at [license@arduino.cc](mailto:license@arduino.cc).

+## Warning
+This is my (toaha63)s fork version of Arduino IDE to protect Arduino from capitalist Qualcomm